 Looking to experience the adage that everything is bigger in Texas without including the price in that experience?
-Check out San Antonio, which is far more affordable than other Texas cities like Dallas and Houston.
-Between the Alamo and the River Walk, there is plenty to do and history to teach your children, and you can stay at one of the least expensive members of the Luxury Collection portfolio, the St. Anthony.
+Check out San Antonio, which is far more affordable than other Texas cities such as Dallas and Houston.
+Between the Alamo and the River Walk, there is plenty to do and history to teach your children, and you can stay at one of the least expensive members of the Luxury Collection portfolio, the St Anthony.

-Williamsburg, Virginia is one of the oldest continuously inhabited sites in the U.S., and is home to many educational and entertaining opportunities for kids and adults to step back in time to the colonial era.
-Get into the spirit of things with a stay at the affordable Colonial Hotels Historic Lodging, then step things up a notch with a visit to the Governor’s Palace, where the pre-revolutionary British governor lived.
+Williamsburg, Virginia, is one of the oldest continuously inhabited sites in the US, and is home to many educational and entertaining opportunities for kids and adults to step back in time to the colonial era.
+Get into the spirit of things with a stay at the affordable Colonial Houses Historic Lodging.
+Then step things up a notch with a visit to the Governor’s Palace, where the pre-revolutionary British governor lived.

 Although Dallas can be expensive, there is an affordable way to experience the city.
 Its sheer size means there is competition that drives hotel prices down.
-The Magnolia Hotel Dallas Park Cities is a lovely contemporary option with extremely competitive rates.
-The city’s signature food, barbeque, is a cheap way to enjoy Dallas’ culinary best, and many attractions, like the Kimbell Art Museum, are free.
+The Beeman Hotel is a lovely contemporary option with extremely competitive rates.
+The city’s signature food, barbecue, is a cheap way to enjoy Dallas’ culinary best, and many attractions, such as the Kimbell Art Museum, are free.